-With St. Patrick’s day just around the corner, I thought this was the perfect opportunity to check in with Club bebe voyage’s members who live or travel often to Ireland and ask what they truly cherish about traveling there with baby in tow.
-I’ve always known the Irish as a friendly people, but I had no idea the extent to which the nation has made itself such a baby-friendly country!
-By the sounds of it, Ireland should be on every family’s list of countries to visit and here’s why!
+With St. Patrick’s day just around the corner, I thought this was the perfect opportunity to check in with Club bebe voyage’s members who live or travel often to Ireland and ask what they truly cherish about traveling to the Emerald Isle.
+I’ve always known the Irish as a friendly people, but I had no idea the extent to which the nation has made itself such a kid-friendly country!
+By the sounds of it, Ireland with kids should be on every family’s must see list and here’s why!

 1. You’ll be treated well before even getting there!

 Aer Lingus has attracted an overwhelming number of glowing reviews from our members.
 The general consensus is that Aer Lingus is a fantastic airline and the crew is flawless with supporting families on flight.
 So, if you are going to travel to Ireland with kids, Aer Lingus is definitely worth checking out!